AHL Playing Rules and Regulations (Whitby Adult Hockey League)

 Head Contact

-A 4 minute minor penalty will be issued for any moderate intended Head Contact, examples; punch, elbow, high stick, face wash, etc.
+• A 4 minute minor penalty will be issued for any moderate intended Head Contact, examples; punch, elbow, high stick, etc.

 Checking from Behind

-The following suspensions will apply to any player receiving a CFB penalty, as listed below:
+· The following suspensions will apply to any player receiving a checking from behind penalty, as listed below:

 2 + GM = if issued in 3rd period a 1 game suspension will apply.